 - What skill gaps do I have?
 How can I close the gaps? (ie; more training, licensing, etc)

-Researching the Canadian job market is an essential first step to ensure that there is a strong job market for your profession, skillset, education, and experience.
+Researching the Canadian job market is an essential first step to ensuring that there is a strong job market for your profession, skillset, education, and experience.
 A good place to start is with the job bank to ensure you can build your career in Canada!

 For more information, tools, webinars, and more visit our finding a job in Canada resource page.
 Get the help you need to achieve your career goals in Canada!